-This recipe was given to me many years ago by my friend Josie, who mostly likely created it for a recipe contest.
+This recipe was given to me many years ago by my friend Josie, who most likely created it for a recipe contest.
 I am not sure whether it won any prizes, but we sure like it!
-As the name implies, Pistachio, Cherry, Chocolate Chip Bars are chocolate chip bars stuffed with all of those things.
+As the name implies, Pistachio Cherry Chocolate Chip Bars are chocolate chip bars stuffed with all of those things.

-They’re a slightly more sophisticated and less sweet version of Nestle Toll House Bars, which is surprising considering how much chocolate they have.
-You can use more or less to taste.
+They’re a slightly more sophisticated and less sweet version of Chocolate Chip Bars, with the “less sweet” part being surprising considering how much chocolate they have.
+You can use more or less chocolate to taste.
 One ingredient I’ve recently incorporated is pistachio extract.
 It’s a nice little flavor enhancer, but the bars are just fine with vanilla-only or a dash of almond extract.
 In fact I think the almond might even go better with the cherries.

 - 1/2 teaspoon soda

 - 1/2 cup light brown sugar 100 grams

 - 1/4 teaspoon pistachio or almond extract optional

 - 1 large egg 50 grams